 Esteban Ocon, a Hispano-French driver who raced in Formula One between 2016 and 2018, is one of the most talked names when speculation in the driver market begins.
-After all, the 22-year-old driver, patronized by Toto Wolff, was considered by many supporters as a promise of a future star.
+After all, the 22-year-old driver, patronized by Toto Wolff, was considered a future star’s promise by many supporters.
 However, he got out of the 2019 grid.
 Why did this happen?
 Does he still have a chance?
 His case is complicated, but we will explain everything.

 1- Early career

 Esteban Ocon is a rare case in Formula One.
-As this is an expensive sport (pieces, engineers, mechanics, simulators, etc.), drivers are expected to bring sponsorship to help with their team expenses.
+As this is an expensive sport (pieces, engineers, mechanics, simulators, etc.), drivers are expected to bring sponsorship to help their team expenses.
 Therefore, the overwhelming majority of drivers are of a wealthy background.
 Ocon is one of the rare exceptions.
-Born to a humble family of Spanish immigrants from Malaga, capital of the province of Andalusia (the poorest in the country), the young driver owes his entire career to Toto Wolff.
-Ocon even claimed that if it wasn’t for the current Mercedes’ Team Principal, who gave him an opportunity to join motorsport, he would be working in fast-food restaurants to help his family income.
+Born to a humble family of Spanish immigrants from Malaga, the capital of the province of Andalusia (the poorest in the country), the young driver owes his entire career to Toto Wolff.
+Ocon even claimed that if it weren’t for the current Mercedes’ Team Principal, who allowed him to join motorsport, he would be working in fast-food restaurants to help his family income.
 The relationship between Wolff and Ocon is the key to understanding the driver’s current situation.

 2- Similar case